 - ✂️ Not harvesting → herbs get woody or leggy

-A. Some of the easiest herbs to grow indoors include basil, chives, mint, parsley, cilantro, thyme, oregano, rosemary, sage, and lemon balm.
-They stay fairly compact, bounce back quickly after harvests, and tolerate typical indoor conditions when they have enough light and a well-draining mix.
+Basil, chives, mint, parsley, cilantro, thyme, oregano, rosemary, sage, and lemon balm are all beginner-friendly.
+They stay fairly compact, recover quickly after harvests, and handle typical indoor conditions well when they get enough light and a well-draining mix.

-A. Yes, but go light.
-A balanced, water-soluble fertilizer or organic liquid feed every 2–4 weeks during active growth is usually enough.
-Over-fertilizing can make herbs leggy and less flavorful, so start with a half-strength dose and adjust based on how your plants respond.
+Yes, but keep it light.
+A balanced liquid fertilizer every 2–4 weeks during active growth is usually enough.
+Over-fertilizing can cause weak, leggy growth and reduce flavor, so start at half strength.

-A. Harvest a little at a time and focus on cutting just above a set of leaves or side shoots.
-This encourages branching and keeps plants compact.
-Avoid removing more than one-third of the plant at once so it has enough foliage left to regrow.
+Harvest a little at a time and cut just above a leaf set or side shoot.
+This pushes branching and keeps herbs bushy.
+Avoid taking more than one-third of the plant at once so it can rebound quickly.

-A. Leggy, floppy growth is usually a sign of not enough light or not enough pruning.
-Try moving your herbs closer to a bright window or under a grow light, and pinch back the tips regularly.
-This encourages shorter, bushier growth and better flavor.
+Leggy herbs usually mean weak light, not enough pruning, or both.
+Move them closer to a bright window or under a grow light, and pinch the tips regularly.
+You’ll get tighter growth and better flavor.

 Conclusion: Start with One Herb and Grow from There